 I really like how the story ended with the Doctor and Ace continuing to travel together as they head off back to the TARDIS.
 The story certainly enhanced and developed their character relationships.
 Sylvester and Sophie shine throughout and I continue to enjoy them in their Big Finish audio stories.

 The original DVD special features were as follows.
-As well as the original four-part TV version of the story, there was also an info-text commentary option to enjoy; a ‘Modelling the Dead’ prosthetics featurette; the ‘Claws and Effects’ location recce and visual effects footage and a title sequences music video with two audio options including a 5.1 surround sound audio mix and a stereo sound audio mix.
-There was a photo gallery of the story and audio options including a stereo sound audio mix option for the story and a DVD audio commentary with Sylvester McCoy, Sophie Aldred and Nicholas Parsons.
+As well as the original four-part TV version of the story, there was also an info-text commentary option to enjoy; a ‘Modelling the Dead’ prosthetics featurette; the ‘Claws and Effects’ location recce and visual effects footage and a title sequences music video with two audio options including a 5.1 surround sound audio mix and a mono sound audio mix.
+There was a photo gallery of the story and audio options including a mono sound audio mix option for the story and a DVD audio commentary with Sylvester McCoy, Sophie Aldred and Nicholas Parsons.
 There was also an isolated music option by Mark Ayres to enjoy.
 There was a ‘Nebula 90’ convention panel with Tomek Bork, Joann Kenny, monster-makers Stephen Mansfield and Sue Moore, music composer Mark Ayres, writer Ian Briggs and Sophie Aldred.
 And there was a ‘Take Two’ item, which was a short behind-the-scene feature on the making of ‘The Curse of Fenric’.
 There was also a Easter Egg that was BBC trailers and continuity announcements of the story.

 There was the ‘Shattering the Chains’ interview with writer Ian Briggs and the ‘Recutting the Runes’ interview with Mark Ayres on the Special Edition version of ‘The Curse of Fenric’.
 There was the 40th Anniversary Celebration music video of ‘Doctor Who’ and a ‘Costume Design’ interview with Ken Trew.
 And of course, there was the Special Edition version of ‘The Curse of Fenric’ with new scenes and new CGI effects in it to enjoy.
 There was another Easter Egg which happened to be a bonus interview with Mark Ayres.

 On Disc 4 of the ‘Doctor Who – The Collection – Season 26’ Blu-ray, the original four-part TV version of the story; the Special Edition version of the story; the DVD audio commentary; the ‘Recutting the Runes’ interview with Mark Ayres and the bonus interview with Mark Ayres can be found on there.
-The original four-part TV version of the story and the Special Edition version of the story now have two audio options including a stereo audio mix option and a 5.1 surround sound audio mix option.
+The original four-part TV version of the story and the Special Edition version of the story now have two audio options including a mono audio mix option and a 5.1 surround sound audio mix option.
 The info-text commentary option; the photo gallery; the isolated music option and the BBC trailers and continuity announcements for ‘The Curse of Fenric’ have been updated for 2020 on the Blu-ray.

 The new special features on Blu-ray include behind-the-scenes video footage of the DVD audio commentary recording with Sylvester McCoy, Sophie Aldred and Nicholas Parsons.
 It was surreal to see Nicholas Parsons with Sylvester and Sophie (with short hair) before the commentary recording.